p0t4t0sandwich/ServerPanelManager/README.md

 - [ ] Design an API for other plugins to use -- that way this plugin doesn't become a spaghetti mess
 - [ ] Forge support -- try and generalize the fabric command and see if I can get it to work with forge, as both use brigadier
 - [ ] Multi-Fabric version support -- some gradle project voodoo required
+- [ ] Fabric client side chat listener -- do it like this? https://www.reddit.com/r/fabricmc/comments/wg7jrx/onchat/
 - [ ] Quilt support
 - [ ] Sponge support
 - [ ] Velocity support